United Kingdom-Hertford: Construction work

 Section I: Contracting authority

 Main address: www.hertfordshire.gov.uk

 Section II: Object

-This procurement is an Open (one stage process).
-Suppliers wishing to take part in this project are invited to “express interest” which will give access to the full procurement documents in the e-Tendering system.
-To be considered as a Bidder you must complete and submit a Bid by the deadline of 12:00 noon on 9.11.2018.
-Any questions relating to this procurement must be made via correspondence on the website, in accordance with the procurement documents and can be addressed to the main contact as shown in the details above.
+This is a 2 stage procurement process and you will only be invited to tender if you have been successful at the Selection Questionnaire (SQ) stage.
+If you wish to be considered you must complete and submit a completed SQ by the closing date and time submissions cannot be uploaded after the closing date/time.
+Suppliers wishing to take part in this project are invited to “express interest” which will give access to the full procurement documents in the e-tendering system.
+To be considered as a bidder you must complete and submit a bid by the deadline of 12:00 noon on 17.6.2019 Any questions relating to this procurement must be made via correspondence on the website, in accordance with the procurement documents and can be addressed to the main contact as shown in the details above.
 Please allow sufficient time to make your return as late returns will not be permitted by the system.

 Section III: Legal, economic, financial and technical information

 Section VI: Complementary information